Energy industry sector

 On this page you can find out more information about the energy industry in Aberdeenshire.

-Aberdeenshire is home to some key energy assets including St Fergus Gas Terminal, which processes around 15% of the UK’s natural gas requirements, Peterhead Power Station, which has a production capacity of over 1300 Megawatts, capacity to supply most of the North of Scotland's electricity needs and is likely to be home to one of the UK's first CCS (Carbon Capture and Storage) schemes, which will radically reduce carbon emissions attributable to electricity generation.
+Aberdeenshire is home to some key energy assets including St Fergus Gas Terminal, which processes around one third of the UK’s natural gas requirements, Peterhead Power Station, which has a production capacity of over 1300 Megawatts, capacity to supply most of the North of Scotland's electricity needs.

 Aberdeenshire has strong engineering credentials with particular strengths in gas turbine overhaul and repair, subsea and process plant valves, temperature controlled vehicles, remotely operated vehicles (ROVs), offshore accommodation, control and storage modules and well pressure control equipment.